'Lifeguards were in swimsuits coming out wet': Crews battle huge blaze at Scarborough rec centre | CBC News

-Crews are battling a four-alarm blaze at the Agincourt Recreation Centre in Scarborough, where heavy smoke has blanketed the building.
+Crews are battling a five-alarm fire at the Agincourt Recreation Centre in Scarborough, where heavy smoke has blanketed the building.

 Emergency crews were called to the area around 4:45 p.m. for reports that a fire had broken out in the centre's mechanical room.
 There's no word yet on the exact origin, Powell said.